kahlil/grunt-compass/README.md

         }
     }
     ```
+7. If you have multiple compass tasks and you want to force compass compilation you can do this:

+    ```javascript
+    compass: {
+        somename: {
+            forcecompile: true
+        }
+    }
+    ```
-7. Run "grunt watch" and change some SASS files :)
+8. Run "grunt watch" and change some SASS files :)

+# Changelog

+v0.2.8: Added an option to force compilation of SASS files via the `--force` option.

 ----